The-boat-boat/sponsorreel/docs/PRD.md

 SponsorReel is a B2B marketplace connecting pop-up cinema operators with local business sponsors.
 This PRD outlines the complete technical specification for building the MVP using Vue.js (frontend) and Supabase (backend).

+**Current Status:** The Frontend MVP has been implemented with a comprehensive mock API layer.
+All core operator flows (dashboard, event creation, sponsor discovery) are functional and ready for backend integration.

 **External API Dependency Assessment:** This application has **low external API dependency**.
 The core functionality (user management, event creation, sponsor discovery, contracts, payments) can be built primarily with Supabase's native features.
 The only significant external integrations needed are:
 - **Stripe** for payment processing (required)
 - **Google Maps/Mapbox** for location services (recommended but can start with manual address entry)